gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/ilkhanids.md

 **The Mausoleum of Sultan Oljeïtu at Sultaniyya**

 (1307-13).
-Intended as a major component of a larger complex, this octagonal structure with eight slender [minarets]({{< baseurl >}}/pages/lecture-notes/glossary#minaret) and a huge, blue-glazed dome is not well understood.
+Intended as a major component of a larger complex, this octagonal structure with eight slender {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "minarets" "#minaret" %}} and a huge, blue-glazed dome is not well understood.
 Oljeïtu had the idea of transforming it into a mashhad for Ali and his son al-Husayn when he converted to Shiism but then changed his mind again and made it his own, and plastered the interior.
 The buidling shows the striving for verticality and the perfection of pre-existing traditions.

 **The Masjid-i-Jomeh at Varamin**